Jennings Brewery

 John Jennings established Jennings brewery in 1828 in Lorton, a village that lies a few miles to the south of Cockermouth.
 The exact location of the original brewery is not entirely clear, though it’s thought to have been close to what is now Lorton Village Hall.
 In 1874, demand for Jennings beer had increased significantly and a new plant was opened at the current brewery site in Cockermouth.
 It was chosen thanks to its supply of pure well water that also supplied the adjacent Cockermouth Castle.
 When John Jennings passed away the business was left in the hands of his three sons, who later converted the business into a limited company.

 The business continued to grow, and in addition to the Castle Brewery site, the company purchased several pubs in the area, guaranteeing the brewery a number of outlets for its products.
-Today there is barely a town in Cumbria that does not have at least one Jennings owned pub.
-The business was purchased in 2005 by Marston’s PLC who invested considerably in the site and have seen the brand continue to grow, with Jennings beer found around the world.
-The same well water is still used in the brewing process, along with traditional brewing methods.
+There is barely a town in Cumbria that does not have at least one Jennings owned pub.
+The business was purchased in 2005 by Marston’s who invested considerably in the site.

 Beer List